jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

     * Note that the sum of the probabilities must be one :math:`\sum^{\mu}_{j=1}p(j) = 1`

-* The benefit of such a selection strategy is that it's very *fair*
+* The benefit of such a selection strategy is that it's very *fair*, which is valuable

 * However, in practice, highly fit individuals take over the population quickly

     * Premature convergence